sloancinkle/shuffleboard/README.md

 ### Windows
 1. Download the Windows .zip file from the link above.
-2. Open the .zip file and move Shuffleboard.exe to a new location.
+2. Open the .zip file and copy Shuffleboard.exe to a new location.
 Delete the .zip file.
 3. Double-click Shuffleboard.exe to open.
 4. If Windows Defender prevents the app from starting, click More Info, then Run Anyway.